ttwag/P4_Multiply_Floats/README.md

 ## Space Complexity
 * O(1), we always store float16

+## What I Could Do Better?
+* There's no need to use while loops to clear the trailing zeros after the decimal point.
+I could've directly multiply the two mantissas after adding the invisible bit.
+Their product will always be 15 to 16 bits, and I could start from there to retrieve the 7 bits of mantissas I need.

 ## Helpful Links
 Use [float.exposed](https://float.exposed/b0x4020) to quickly convert binary floating point to decimal floating point and vice versa.